biosustain/guidelines/guidelines.md

 Role _Role Based Access Control Administrator_ provides with the ability to add role assignments.

-The general recommendation is that resource groups should have only the people involved in most if not all of the resources.
-In this setup, the risks to the integrity of the platform are minimized.
+The general recommendation is that a resource group should include only the people involved in most (if not all) of its resources.

+> [!NOTE]
+> Current team-wide RGs will not necessarily be fully migrated into project-wide RGs.
+I understand that some resources might pertain to a team and not to a project.
+In that scenario a team-wide RG makes sense, but it must exercise extra care in respecting the PoLP.

 > [!WARNING]
 > To Azure administrators: